Mycetoma

 - starts with a painless lump under the skin

-- causes swollen, disfigured body parts – most commonly hands and feet, back, and buttocks
+- causes swollen, disfigured body parts – most commonly the hands and feet, back, and buttocks

-Bacterial infection is also common, which may cause increased pain, disability, and fatal septicaemia if untreated.
+Secondary bacterial infection is also common, which may cause increased pain, disability, sepsis, and even death if untreated.

 How is mycetoma diagnosed?

 Mycetoma can be identified by directly examining discharged ‘grains’ of fungal spores under a microscope, but further tests are needed to confirm the diagnosis.
-There are no simple diagnostic tests to use in villages, requiring patients to travel to referral hospitals for diagnosis, which may include biopsy and x-ray or ultrasound.
-The earlier the infection is detected, the better the chance there is of curing it, so a simple, effective diagnostic test is urgently needed.
+There are no simple diagnostic tests to use in remote or rural areas, requiring patients to travel to referral hospitals for diagnosis, which may include biopsy and x-ray or ultrasound.
+When infection is detected early, there is a better chance of curing the disease before it causes lifelong harm and disability.
+Simple, effective, field-adapted diagnostic tests are urgently needed.

 More information